 Use the Connected Devices section to specify the shared secret for devices you want to connect, to view devices that are connected to Barracuda Firewall Insights, and to specify their log retention period.

 As part of your configuration process, you set up Barracuda devices to point to Barracuda Firewall Insights.
-If they connect correctly, the device connections will appear in this section.
+If they connect properly, the device connections will appear in this section.
 See Getting Started for information on how to connect devices.

 Shared Secret – Enter the Shared Secret you will use for each device for which you want to collect reports.
 On every device you want to connect, enter this same shared secret.

-Device – To have a unique name, the device name consists of hostname + domain name for the connected device.
+Device – To have a unique name, the device name must consist of hostname + domain name for the connected device.

 - Serial – The unique identifier for each device.

 IP Address – The address of the connected device.

 - Removes all logs on Barracuda Firewall Insights that are associated with this device.

 - Removes this device from lists of devices on Barracuda Firewall Insights.